chilaxan/chilaxan.github.io/README.md

 # Chilaxan's Development Website
-Please note not all of the files hosted here are my own
+Please note that not all of the files hosted here are my own